 9. Lake Napalit

 Lake Napalit is one of the cleanest freshwater bodies in the entire Mindanao.
 It is a 36-hectare tectonic lake with an estimated depth of 80 feet.
-It serves as a fishing ground for the Manobo tribe surround the area.
+It serves as a fishing ground for the Manobo tribe surrounding the area.
 If you have camping gear, you can have an overnight here.

 - Location/Jump-off: Brgy Pigtauranan, Pangantucan